-NOTE: High-speed CD or DVD drive vibration is normal and may cause noise, which does not indicate a defect in the drive or the CD or DVD.
+MOTE: High-speed CD or DVD drive vibration is normal and may cause noise, which does not indicate a defect in the drive or the CD or DVD.

 NOTE: Because of different regions worldwide and different disc formats, not all DVD titles work in all DVD drives.

-Problems writing to a CD/DVD-RW drive
+Problems writing to an Optical drive

-Close other programs - The CD/DVD-RW drive must receive a steady stream of data when writing.
+Close other programs - The optical drive must receive a steady stream of data when writing.
 If the stream is interrupted, an error occurs.
-Try closing all programs before you write to the CD/DVD-RW.
-Turn off Standby mode in Windows before writing to a CD/DVD-RW disc - See "Power Management" or search for the keyword standby in the Windows Help and Support Center for information on power management modes.
+Try closing all programs before you write to the optical drive.

+Turn off Standby mode in Windows before writing to a CD or DVD disc - See "Power Management" or search for the keyword standby in the Windows Help and Support Center for information on power management modes.

-Change the write speed to a slower rate - See the help files for your CD or DVD creation software.
+$\textbf{Change the write speed to a slower rate } \textbf{-} \ \mathsf{See} \ \mathsf{the help files} \ \mathsf{for your \ CD} \ \mathsf{or \ DVD} \ \mathsf{creation} \ \mathsf{software}.$

-If you cannot eject the CD, CD-RW, DVD, or DVD+RW drive tray
+If you cannot eject the Optical drive tray

-- 1. 2.
-3. - Ensure that the computer is shut down.
-Straighten a paper clip and insert one end into the eject hole at the front of the drive; push firmly until the tray is partially ejected.
-Gently pull out the tray until it stops.
+- Ensure that the computer is shut down.

+Straighten a paper clip and insert one end into the eject hole at the front of the drive; push firmly until the tray is partially ejected. - Gently pull out the tray until it stops.